How to create Native Campaigns

-On the right side of the Budget & Spend Type section (for both Manual and Optimized), you will find two very useful charts: Impressions available and Bid Opportunities.
+On the left side of the Budget & Spend Type section (available for Manual option), you will find two very useful links: Impressions available and Opportunities.

 The Impressions available tab provides a funnel chart showing how the available inventory decreases with the targeting settings you entered.